-They will be able to give you a perspective that can make you make your research question more focussed or consider aspects you might have missed out on.
+They will be able to give you a perspective that can make you make your research question more focused or consider aspects you might have missed out on.

 20 MBA Research Topic Examples to Take Inspiration From

-Now that you know how to choose a topic for your MBA research paper, it’s time to get down to brainstorming and coming up with that perfect topic.
+Now that you know how to choose a topic for your MBA research paper, it’s time to brainstorm and come up with that perfect topic.

 Make sure you don’t rush this step - take enough time to evaluate various topics of interest, do some reading and discuss options with your professor.